mchenggit/kabanero-event/architecture/README.md

 - triggering event
 - output event

 The input and output resources are the same as the pipeline.
-Pre-defined variable  `stage_status` contains the status of the stage.
+Pre-defined variable  `kabaoer.stage.status` contains the status of the stage.

 ```